 Blinds are the best choice for rooms where variable light levels are desired, but minimal light leakage is not a problem.
 This could include an office, living room, kitchen or bathroom.

-If you prefer more privacy options or protection for harmful UV rays over light control, consider shades.
+Shades are an ideal option for privacy or protection from harmful UV rays.
 There are many different types of shades that can be customized to suit your style and light preferences.

 Almost all customized shades have different fabric options that enhance light control abilities.
 Most fabrics are integrated into the shade for a seamless look.